wp-plugins/nextgen-facebook/readme.txt

 * Yahoo IM
 * YouTube Channel URL

-= Schema JSON-LD Social Profiles  =
+= Social Profiles for Google Search =

 NGFB provides <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles markup in schema.org JSON-LD format for Google Search and their <em>Knowledge Graph</em></a>.
 The author (Person) markup includes the author's website URL, their profile social sharing image, and all listed contact URLs from their user profile.
 The publisher (Organization) markup includes the website URL, a corporate logo, a default image, and the publisher Facebook, Google+, LinkedIn, Pinterest, and Twitter business pages.